History

 Compulsory modules

-• History Dissertation/ Project
+• Major History Research Project

 This module gives you the chance to do original research on a topic that fascinates you.
 As a History student in your final year, you’ll carry out a piece of independent research, allowing you to use the skills and expertise you’ve developed through your History degree.
 You’ll receive individual support from our expert tutors, in areas related to their research expertise.
 Whether you’re exploring wife beating and the press in Victorian England, or cycling, fashion and women’s bodies in the nineteenth century, you’ll develop key insights into primary source materials, and history itself.